mnowicki94/documents_classifier_api/README.md

     ./run_pipeline.sh

-2. ** in terminal: (insert your headline in quotes) python classify_headline.py "medical procedures are about health and hollywood"
+2. ** in terminal: (insert your headline in quotes) python classify_headlines.py "medical procedures are about health and hollywood"

+    or

+    python classify_headlines.py --file titles_to_test.txt

  chmod +x run/run_api.sh